How do we secure a spot in the camp?

 To be fair to everyone who wants to attend, we process the registrations in the order that they arrive in the mail!
 Each participant’s form must be accompanied by a non-refundable $200 deposit.
 The reserves a space.
-We start accepting early registration at the camp itself!
+We start accepting early registration at the camp itself, but payments are not cashed until March 1.
+At that time, we’ll contact you to ensure you are still planning on coming!
 The early forms are published in the participants booklets, as are the dates.

 We have a variety of types of accommodations on site: They range from really cheap bunkhouses to private rustic cabins, or more modern rooms in the main centre.
 We also have on-site camping (with no sewage or water hookups).
 The camp is in the Moose Mountain provincial park which also boasts several hotels, rental cottages, and campgrounds.
 Check out or “links” site, for some great Moose Mountain options.